Rules Nugget (GURPS): Revised Toughness

 Toughness makes it a bit harder for characters to hurt each other.
 That's not a big problem in play.
 Those characters have paid points for the defense, and it's notably inferior to DR: no matter how much Toughness you sport, a stab in the right place will leave you dead.

-- See the options immediately following that reduce Toughness for some damage types and locations.
+4. See the options immediately below that reduce Toughness for some damage types and locations.

 Toughness and damage types

-Impaling or piercing damage with a multiplier of x1 (impaling to a limb, piercing, etc.) or x0.5 (small piercing) can interact oddly with Toughness (among other rules), an artifact of the strange ruling that these flesh-penetrating attacks cause damage equivalent to or less than non-penetrating blunt attacks.
+Impaling or piercing damage with a multiplier of x1 (impaling to a limb, piercing, etc.) or x0.5 (small piercing) can interact oddly with Toughness (among other rules).
+This is not an oddity with Toughness itself; it’s an artifact of the strange way in which GURPS handles these damage types, ruling that these flesh-penetrating attacks cause the same damage as, or less damage than, equivalent blunt attacks.

-To address this, halve Toughness versus small piercing attacks; this can be explained as exceptional penetration versus muscle.
-It helps prevent Toughness from erasing the attacks' small final damage.
+To address this oddity, halve Toughness versus small piercing attacks.
+This can be explained as exceptional penetration versus muscle.
+It helps prevent Toughness from erasing the attacks’ small final damage.

 Example: You have Toughness 3.
 You're hit by a small-caliber bullet which, after DR, inflicts 6 basic hits.
 Damage is halved to 3 for small piercing.
 Now Toughness kicks in, but only half your normal amount, rounded down to 1.
 It absorbs 1 point of the damage; you take 2 points.

 For impaling or piercing attacks with a x1 multiplier, you could proceed as usual, subtracting Toughness from final damage (which will be the same as basic hits).
 That makes Toughness as useful as DR versus these attacks.
 But if that seems unrealistic, halve Toughness as above.
-This provides some wounding benefit over blunt attacks.
+This lets the attacks’ penetration ability cause a bit more wounding than blunt attacks do.

 Toughness and location